baraamallah/HARMUN_TRACKER/README.md

     ```
 3.  **Configure Firebase Credentials**:
     *   Open `src/lib/firebase.ts`.
-    *   Replace the placeholder `firebaseConfig` object with the one you obtained from your Firebase project (or ensure the existing one is correct).
+    *   Replace the placeholder `firebaseConfig` object with the one you obtained from your Firebase project.
 The `apiKey` field is particularly important.
+If it's still the placeholder, the app will show console errors.
-    *   **IMPORTANT FOR PRODUCTION**: For actual deployment, it's highly recommended to move your Firebase configuration into environment variables (e.g., in a `.env.local` file) to keep your API keys and other sensitive information secure.
+    *   **CRITICAL FOR PRODUCTION**: For actual deployment, it's highly recommended to move your Firebase configuration into environment variables (e.g., in a `.env.local` file) to keep your API keys and other sensitive information secure.
         Example `.env.local` (this file should be in your `.gitignore`):
         ```
         NEXT_PUBLIC_FIREBASE_API_KEY="your-api-key"